The following suggestions were compiled by faculty participants in the 2019 workshop “Bringing eTexts to Life”.

 Create a paired activity so learners can share ideas on effective highlighting and study strategies.
 Ask students to compare their own study habits with a partner.
 They can share their highlighted chapters to their partner.
 Ask them to compare strategies for annotating and searching within the text.
 As pairs, students can create a T-chart comparing efficient strategies (like selective highlighting, using notes to pose questions, copying and pasting highlights into a document, then summarizing them) to inefficient strategies (like highlighting too much, using too many or too few notes).

-Use discussion boards in the online course or Microsoft Teams as a supplement to in-class discussion opportunities.
-Support learners learning how to post to discussion boards, as many learners, especially international, may have never used one before.
+Use discussion activities or boards to have learners engage with the text.
+Support learners learning how to engage in productive discussion, active listening and appropriate group behaviour activity.
+Provide guiding open-ended questions.
+Support them as they learn to post to discussion boards, as many learners, especially international, may have never used one before.

 - a list of terms that were unfamiliar before reading, with an explanation of these derived from their reading;